bodrick/awesome/TOPICS.md

 *   [dotnet/arcade](https://github.com/dotnet/arcade) - Tools that provide common build infrastructure for multiple .NET Foundation projects.
 *   [chsienki/Kittitas](https://github.com/chsienki/Kittitas) - An In-Memory version of the Roslyn compiler that can be used to debug components in the Roslyn pipeline
 *   [vanilla-extract-css/vanilla-extract](https://github.com/vanilla-extract-css/vanilla-extract) - Zero-runtime Stylesheets-in-TypeScript
-*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 *   [NWebsec/NWebsec](https://github.com/NWebsec/NWebsec) - Security libraries for ASP.NET
 *   [thebookisclosed/ViVe](https://github.com/thebookisclosed/ViVe) - C# library and console app for using new feature control APIs available in Windows 10 version 2004 and newer
 *   [Cybermaxs/awesome-analyzers](https://github.com/Cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!